Not sure if Neehee’s is right for you?

 Potential Mitigations

-• It is wise to ask current franchisees about the franchisor's general relationship with its franchisees and any history of disputes.
+- It is wise to ask current franchisees about the nature of their relationship with the franchisor and if they are aware of any disputes.

 Disclosure & Representation Risks